 2016 Tropical Writers Festival speaker

-Elizabeth is interested in how people experience the wet tropics of far north Queensland.
+Elizabeth is interested in how people experience the wet tropics of north-eastern Australia.

 This area swells with tourism in winter and shrinks under monsoonal rains and a debilitating heat in summer.
-It can be the end of the line for people escaping problems or the rigours of metropolitan life: a place of turmoil and confrontation.
+It can be the end of the line for people escaping problems or metropolitan life, a place of turmoil and confrontation.

 And while government contemplates development, Aboriginal people fight for jurisdiction over traditional lands and water.
 There's a lot going on ...